E7FinTech/Module-1-Challenge/README.md

 Fintech breakthroughs by **Fundrise** now penetrate barriers once allowed only by accredited investors — people with a net worth exceeding $1,000,000 or income over $200,000 ($300,000 for married couples).
 The U.S. government does not allow smaller investors the same opportunities as wealthier investors.
 Fortunately, now more real estate crowdfunding companies allow non-accredited investors to participate *(Moneycrashers 2022)*.

-* Annual Yield Returns and Dividends are used as performance metrics for this emerginging domain.
+* Annual Yield Returns and Dividends are used as performance metrics for this emerging domain.
 For cumulative real-time returns of client accounts, visit: https://fundrise.com/client-returns

 ![alt text](Fundrise_RealTime.png)